 Appropriate Vaccine Usage

-This indicates the percent of residents who were given the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is the percent of residents who have received the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Center on Aging and Health, 16.71% Percentage of Patients
+In Center on Aging and Health, 18.18% of Patients

-This indicates the percent of patients that needed more assistance with activities of daily living over time.
+This is a measure of the percent of long-term patients who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile

-In Center on Aging and Health, 26.22% Percentage of Residents
+In Center on Aging and Health, 20.48% of Residents

-This indicates the percent of patients that were able to retain mobility over time.
-Optimizing mobility can be a great sign for residents' health.
+This indicates the percentage of patients that were able to retain mobility over time.
+Retaining mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Center on Aging and Health, 26.22 Percentage of Residents Rehospitalized
+In Center on Aging and Health, 20.48% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Center on Aging and Health, 11.37 Percentage of Patients
+In Center on Aging and Health, 18.54% of Patients

-This is the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is generally a correlation between keeping patients out of the emergency room and the overall quality of rehabilitation.
+This tells you the number of emergency room visits per 1,000 days of short-term care.
+There is typically a correlation between fewer emergency room visits and the overall quality of care.

 Short-term Care: Facilitates Functional Improvement

-In Center on Aging and Health, 72.9% Percentage of Resident
+In Center on Aging and Health, 79.47% of Resident

 - Unicoi County HospitalAcute Care Hospitals 1.9 miles away2030 Temple Hill Road Erwin Tennessee 37650Voluntary non-profit - Private(423) 743-3141